danny-fla/Project-Portfilio-2/README.md

 # Objective

-The objective of this project is to provide the user a visually appealing quiz that is functioning, respsonsive and engaging.
+The purpose of this project is to provide the user with a quiz that is visually appealing, fully functional, respsonsive and engaging.

 [Back to top](<#contents>)